Sony WH-1000XM3 Noise Cancelling Headphones Review

 Sony Headphones Connect Mobile Application

-There are also some completely useless things like “Sound Position Control”, which allows us to change the balance between the channels so that the sound from the middle is moved backwards or forwards.
-Same is for “Surround (VPT)”, a set of filters simulating a concert hall, a nightclub, and the like, and actually just disturbs the acoustic performance of the headphones.
+There are also some completely useless things like “Sound Position Control”, which allows us to change the balance between the channels so that the sound from the middle is moved backward or forwards.
+Same is for “Surround (VPT)”, a set of filters simulating a concert hall, a nightclub, and the like, and just disturbs the acoustic performance of the headphones.
 Equalizer offers us a few profiles (Bright, Excited, Mellow, Relaxed, Vocal, Treble Boost, Bass Boost, Speech) and the ability to create your own but with the option of setting only five frequency ranges.
 Forget about the equalizer, because anything you do in it will not give you a better sound than the headphones has when it is turned off.
 Additionally, the use of Equalizer, Sound Position Control and Surround (VPT) functions is only possible when headphones communicate with the sound source over the Bluetooth SBC codec.
 For the more advanced aptX, aptX, and LDAC codecs, which give their acoustic maximum, all of the above must be turned off.
 Still, however, you can use the “DSEE HX” technology that makes upsampling of compressed audio files and tries to make sure they sound better.
 While listening to music from Spotify and Tidal we did not have the impression that it has some benefits, especially when using the LDAC codec, because such content already flows in good quality.

 There is also one function that the WH-1000XM2 model does not have – we can determine how soon the headphones will turn off after they lose the Bluetooth connection.